0xStabby/chatgpt-vim/README.md

 This plugin works with both [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) or the [openai-cli](https://github.com/peterdemin/openai-cli)

-The first option works with chatgpt by connecting through the browser ui to get the session key.
 The [openai-cli](https://github.com/peterdemin/openai-cli) option works with the openai api and an api key.
+The [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) option works with chatgpt by connecting through the browser ui to get the session key.

 With chatgpt somethimes being too busy to use the [openai-cli](https://github.com/peterdemin/openai-cli) option is more reliable.